silvering-steve/express-js/README.md

 # Express.js Template

 >Any mistake or problem caused by this template is not author's responsibility.
+If you need help for any difficulties, go [here](https://chat.openai.com/).

 This is a template for building Express.js applications following a structured directory layout.